TritonDataCenter/manta-muskie/docs/index.md

 ---
 title: Joyent Manta Service REST API
 markdown2extras: wiki-tables, code-friendly
-apisections: Directories, Objects, Jobs, SnapLinks
+apisections: Directories, Objects, Jobs, SnapLinks, Multipart Uploads
 ---
 <!--
     This Source Code Form is subject to the terms of the Mozilla Public